 When you search for a Certified Financial Planner, you will see how the planner is compensated.
 CFPs can get paid in a variety of ways, so you will find more than just fee-only advisors on this list.

 NAFPA-Registered Financial Advisors

 YOU are the focus of NAPFA-Registered Financial Advisors.
-These advisors are fiduciaries all the time.
-They look at your entire portfolio to grow your money.
+These advisors are fee-only fiduciaries all the time.

-You want to make sure your advisor doesn’t have a conflict of interest.
+You want to ensure your advisor has no conflict of interest.
 He should make all decisions based on your best interests rather than the advisor’s interests to earn a living.
 Fee-only advisors offer unbiased advice.

 Once you find an advisor that has the qualifications you’re looking for or belongs to a reputable professional organization that speaks to the ethical standards and fee transparency you’re looking for, you should schedule an appointment with the advisor and talk about your goals.

 Have a thorough conversation with the advisor to ensure you’ll reach your retirement goals, whether you’re a federal employee with a diverse portfolio, a small business owner, or an individual investor.